codex-academy/BalloonKata/index.md

 You want to have a variety of balloons for a party.
 You can only order balloons in sets of 3.

-This order was place:
+This order was placed:

 > 4 sets of red, 3 sets of blue, and 3 sets of yellow.

-The price for each set of balloons are:
+The price for each set of balloons is:

 > R4 for red, R5 for blue, and R5.50 for yellow.

 Use these strings as your starting point.

-Use TDD and write functions that answer these questions:
+Write functions that answer the following questions.
+If you're familiar with `mocha`, use TDD.

 * How many of each colour balloon did we order?
 * How much do all the balloons cost?